AntonChanin/sagirov-tt/README.md

-# The Ilarionova Zemlia test task for CMS
+# The Ilarionova Zemlia test task

 For the init dependency